 - understand the potential impacts of major acquisitions and other considerations around industry as a Fundamental Input to Capability (FIC)

-- ensure fulfilment of AIC obligations by working with potential bidders to understand the Australian defence industrial base and to engage with industry
+- ensure fulfilment of Australian Industry Capability (AIC) Program obligations by working with potential bidders to understand the Australian defence industrial base and engage with industry

 - identify skilling and commercial needs within industry at a project or portfolio level

 - identify capability gaps and opportunities for the primes and Defence to work with Australian industry.